adamiturabi/sal/README.md

 5. I may tinker with benign punctuation, like commas between entries and definitions, brackets, parentheses.
 However, I'll respect the meaningful punctuation like comma vs. semi-colon within a definition.
 6. Salmone uses transcripted text for prepositions, e.g. ['An & Bi or acc.].
 I'll probably substitute arabic text thus : [عن & ب/ه].
 I'll need sure RTL/bidi is correct.
 Usually it is quite tricky around brackets and symbols.
 The XML may not need to be edited for this.
 7. I may "fix" Arabic orthography, especially with respect to hamza.
 Not sure about this...

+## SCM and versioning

+I don't know yet how to use eXist-db with git.
+It has its own versioning that is mentioned in its docs.
+For now I'm using backup/restore or copy-paste for transfering changes between eXist-db and git.
+Horrible, I know...

+I've seen this project (https://github.com/XQueryInstitute/shakespeare-search) which uses `ant` scripts to manage this.
+I need to study that..